-In Swiss rounds, the winner of a match is the player with the most game wins in the match.
-If both players have equal game wins, then the match is a draw.
+In Swiss rounds, the player with the most game wins is the winner of the match.
+If both players have equal game wins, the match is a draw.

 In single-elimination rounds, matches may not end in a draw.
-After the normal end-of-match procedure is finished, the player with more game wins is the winner of the match.
-If both players in a single-elimination tournament have equal game wins when the normal end-of-match procedure is finished, the player with the highest life total becomes the winner of the current game in progress.
-In the event the players have equal life totals (or are between games and the game wins are tied), the game/match should continue until the first life total change that results in one player having a higher life total than the other.
+After the end-of-match procedure is finished, the player with more game wins is the winner of the match.
+If both players have equal game wins when the end-of-match procedure is finished, the player with the lower life total becomes the loser of the current game.
+In the event the players have equal life totals (or are between games and the game wins are tied), the game/match should continue until the first life total change that results in one player having a lower life total than the other.